Google Translate Disclaimer

 The HBHC Program may be for you if you are pregnant, have an infant or a pre-school child, and

-• have concerns about your child’s growth and development and want support to enhance how you help your child grows and develops
+• have concerns about your child’s growth and development and need support with how you help your child reach their milestones

 • would like support with building and maintaining a strong bond and connection with your child